Norecipes - Elevating Everyday Meals

 Spaghetti Napolitan (スパゲッティナポリタン)

-In fact, it’s become such a part of Japanese food lore, Spaghetti Napolitan has been featured in episodes of Midnight Diner and Food Wars.
-That’s probably why I’ve gotten so many requests for my Napolitan recipe.
+Over the past 90 years, Napolitan has become such an integral part of Japanese food lore, it's even been featured in episodes of Midnight Diner and Food Wars.
+That's probably why I've gotten so many requests for my Napolitan recipe.

 • Spaghetti Napolitan (スパゲッティナポリタン)